arturbosch/authorbyloc/README.md

 ## Build/Run

-`groovy path/to/jar path/to/project`  - Run as a groovy script by providing the path to the jar file and a project to analyze.
+`groovy path/to/script path/to/project`  - Run as a groovy script by providing the path to the groovy file and a project to analyze.
-Make sure that you have a needed version of lloc.
+Make sure that you have a needed version of lloc in your local maven repo.
+Use the duplicated AuthorByLoc.groovy for this.

 `gradle shadow` - Builds a jar with dependencies which can be executed like a standard java jar.